-Taylor Swift fans react to new version of ‘All Too Well’: ‘F*** you Jake Gyllenhaal’
+Taylor Swift fans react to Jake Gyllenhaal ‘revelation’ in 10-minute ‘All Too Well’

-Taylor Swift fans react to 10-minute ‘All Too Well’: ‘F*** you Jake Gyllenhaal’
+New song all but confirms the singer wrote song about Hollywood star

-Taylor Swift fans are trolling Jake Gyllenhaal after the singer released the 10-minute version of her hit single ‘All Too Well’.
+Taylor Swift fans are reacting to the apparent Jake Gyllenhaal reference in the 10-minute version of her hit single “All Too Well”.

 While the song, which was originally released in 2010, has long been rumoured to be about Swift’s relationship with Gyllenhaal, the new version all but confirms the singer wrote it after they broke up in 2011.

-Swift and Gyllenhaal dated for three months from October 2010, breaking up just after the Grammy winner turned 21 in December.
+Swift and Gyllenhaal dated for three months from October 2010, splitting just after the Grammy winner turned 21 that December.

 New lyrics include the lines: “And I was never good at telling jokes/ But the punchline goes: “I’ll get older, but your lovers stay my age.”